CAGD 377: Postmortem

 The bomb turret transitioned from boxier designs into more triangular aesthetics.

+Using approaches like these helped make each high-tier weapon feel more advanced while still belonging to the same weapon family.
 The consistent application of material usage helped unify the weapon systems visually.
 With most weapons sharing titanium, platinum, and aluminium materials for the body, secondary, and trim.
 Each weapon class received its own distinct color identity to improve readability during gameplay.

 New Weapon Classes